DillBaggins/DillBaggins.github.io/_pages/about.md

 ## The great Outdoors 🌳🌳
 I have a great passion for being in nature.
 As such I am truly blessed to live in the Western Cape.
-In fact, easy access to the Drakensburg just about the only thing I miss from living in Johannesburg.
+In fact, easy access to the Drakensburg is just about the only thing I miss from living in Johannesburg.
 <div class="card-columns">
     {% for img in page.outdoors %}
     <div class="card" data-toggle="modal" data-target="#exampleModal" data-img="{{ img }}">